Sōkon Matsumura: Royal Service

 Matsumura was recruited into the service of the Shō family, the royal family of matsumura Ryūkyū Kingdom in 1836 and received the title Shikudon (also Chikudun Pechin), a gentry rank.
 He began his career by serving the 17th King of Ryūkyū's second Shō dynasty, King Shō Kō.
 In 1838 he married Yonamine Chiru, who was a martial arts expert as well.
 Matsumura eventually became the chief martial arts instructor and bodyguard for the Okinawan King Shō Kō.
 He subsequently served in this capacity for the last two Okinawan kings, Shō Iku and Shō Tai.
 Matsumura traveled on behalf of the royal government to Fuzhou and Satsuma.
 He studied Chuan Fa in China as well as other martial arts and brought what he learned back to Okinawa.

 Jigen-ryū

 He was the first to introduce the principles of Satsuma's swordsmanship school, Jigen-ryū, into Ryūkyū kobujutsu (Ryūkyūan traditional martial arts) and he is credited with creating the foundation for the bōjutsu of Tsuken.
 He passed on Jigen-ryū to some of his students, including Ankō Asato and Itarashiki Chochu.
 The Tsuken Bō tradition was perfected by Tsuken Seisoku Ueekata of Shuri.

 Kata

-Matsumura is credited with passing on the Shōrin-ryū Kempō-karate kata known as naihanchi I & II, passai, seisan, chintō, gojūshiho, kusanku (the embodiment of kusanku's teaching as passed on to Tode Sakugawa) and hakutsuru.
-The hakutsuru kata contains the elements of the Fujian White Crane system taught within the Shaolin system which was created by Fang Qiniang after destroying the gang who murdered her father Fang Zhonggong (Fang Shiyu).
-Lin Shixian was a Master of Black Crane and Eighteen Fist Monk Boxing.
-One of his Masters was Fang Zhonggong.
-He helped train Fang Quinang to defeat the gang who killed her father.
-Kwan Pang Yuiba (1828-1912) became master of Shaolin White Crane in the temple and supplanted Black Crane in 1837 as the official Temple Crane style, he was first student of Fāng Qīniáng.
+Matsumura is credited with passing on the kata known as naihanchi, passai, seisan, chintō, gojūshiho, kusanku (the embodiment of kusanku's teaching as passed on to Tode Sakugawa).
+Some say that Matsumura passed own a white crane system but such claims have not been proven.